Members of the public and Treasury employees may file a complaint with the Treasury Office of Inspector General (OIG).

 Filing an Anonymous Complaint

-Please be advised that filing anonymously may limit our ability to conduct a complete investigation, if warranted.
+Please be advised that filing anonymously may limit our ability to seek further information or conduct a complete investigation.

 Treasury OIG will not disclose the identity of any Treasury employee who requests confidentiality, without the consent of the employee, unless the IG determines such disclosure is unavoidable during the course of the investigation.